danth/flakeaway/README.md

    Set the webhook URL to `http://your-host.example.com:15345/api/github/webhooks`.

+   The following permissions are required on the app:
+   - Checks: write
+   - Contents: read
+   - Metadata: read

+   Enable webhooks for these events:
+   - Check run
+   - Check suite

 2. Add the flake `github:danth/flakeaway` to your system configuration, and import the NixOS module which is exported as `nixosModules.flakeaway`.